Does Public Urination Go on Your Record? – If the M is Circled on Your Promise to Appear then it is a Misdemeanor

 Public Urination as a Misdemeanor

 The other way a Public Urination is charged is as a misdemeanor.
 A misdemeanor will go on your criminal record.
 Your criminal record will follow you everywhere you go.
 This includes jobs you apply for and licenses you apply for.
 A misdemeanor conviction will happen when a person decides not to fight the charge and goes into court the first day an pleas guilty to the charge.
 There’s a high chance that it will be a terminal disposition.
 A terminal disposition on a case means that the case has been resolved and done with. it will no longer be in the court system.
-This means there will no probation or any kind of court supervision or jail time hanging over your head.
+With no probation, this means there will no probation violations or any kind of court supervision or jail time hanging over your head.

 Why Does Public Urination Go on Your Record?